primefaces/primefaces/primefaces-selenium/README.md

 A sample `DeploymentAdapter` for Tomcat can be found here: [Tomcat Adapter](https://github.com/primefaces/primefaces/blob/master/primefaces-integration-tests/src/test/java/org/primefaces/integrationtests/TomcatDeploymentAdapter.java)

-This needs to be placed in the web project, you would like to deploy and can be configured by:
+This needs to be placed in the web project you would like to deploy.
+It can be configured via:

 ```properties
 deployment.baseUrl = http://127.0.0.1/myapp/